-- Families purchase an affordable home from Habitat for Humanity GTA with no down payment required.
+- Families purchase an affordable home from Habitat for Humanity GTA at fair market value, most often with no down payment required.

-- Mortgage payments are calculated annually, so that families never pay more than 30% of household income on shelter costs.
+- Mortgage payments are calculated so that families spend no more than 32% of their household income on housing costs.

 - As part of their partnership with Habitat for Humanity GTA, families contribute “sweat equity” of 500 volunteer hours helping build their home, other Habitat homes, or helping in our ReStores.

-- Every family attends financial education workshops to prepare them for first-time homeownership.
+- Every family attends homeownership and financial education workshops to prepare themselves for first-time homeownership.